Rikako Aida

-Rikako Aida (逢田 梨香子, Aida Rikako), previously known under the stage name Rikako Itō (伊藤 梨花子, Itō Rikako), is a Japanese actress, voice actress and singer.
+Rikako Aida (逢田 梨香子, Aida Rikako), previously known under the stage name Rikako Itō (伊藤 梨花子, Itō Rikako), is a Japanese actress and singer.
 She is best known for her role as Riko Sakurauchi from Love Live!
 Sunshine!!.
 She is affiliated with Ken Production.
 In 2019, her song "Ordinary Love" was used as the ending theme to the anime series Senryu Girl.
-Her song "for..." is used as the opening theme to the anime series Val x Love.
+Her song "for..." is used as the opening theme to the anime series Val × Love.

 Career

 Until her voice acting debut

 Aida grew up as the only child of a single mother.
 In the second grade, she moved to Los Angeles, California with her mother in order to study abroad, where she lived for four years.

 Aida returned to Japan when she was in the fifth grade.
 Soon after, she began child acting and modeling.
 When Aida was in her first year of high school, she met a director and decided she wanted to begin professional acting.
 In her third year of high school, she was given the opportunity to act in a stage production directed by the same director she had previously met.